 A Brief History of the Marque

-A bicycle manufacturer since 1905, Giuseppe Gaia began building motorcycles in 1922.
+Established in 1905 as Secolari Stabilimenti Meccanici Bertot-Rocca in Forno Canavese, Turin in 1905 as a bicycle manufacturer, Giuseppe Gaia began building motorcycles in 1922, having moved to Turin city.
 The first model was equipped with the German Alba (1) engine, an inclined single cylinder side-valve 192cc with magneto ignition.
 It has girder forks, a separate two-speed gearbox, primary and secondary transmission by chain, and on the right there is the chain for the pedals.

 The firm also used two-stroke and four-stroke engines from DKW, Casoli, Rubinelli, Train, Paque, GD, MM, and Siat.
 After 1927, Ladetto & Blatto supplied most of their engines, and Gaia in turn supplied them with numerous different frames.